 Don Butler, B.A.S.S.’ first member, wins the Bassmaster Classic on Percy Priest Reservoir in Tennessee.

-Ray Scott testifies in Senate hearings against use fees on U.S. Army Corps of Engineers lakes.
-Congress overturns the charges.
+Ray Scott testifies in Senate hearings against user fees on U.S. Army Corps of Engineers lakes.
+Congress overturns the charges after overwhelming response from B.A.S.S. members and anglers.

 Roland Martin wins his third consecutive Bassmaster Angler of the Year award.